Pio-code/g6-2025-website/docs/_pages/publicperception.markdown

     </h2>
   </div>
 </div>
-  <p>The <strong>word cloud</strong> highlights the most frequent words from <strong>comments classified with fear, anger or sadness</strong>, indicating the <strong>themes driving negative emotions</strong>.
+  <p>The <strong>word cloud</strong> highlights the most frequent words from comments classified with fear, anger or sadness, indicating the <strong>themes driving negative emotions</strong>.
 The analysis suggests a recurring focus on climate-related concerns – often tied to species like the polar bear – alongside discussions around human-wildlife conflict, particularly involving wolves and bears.
 There also appears to be a persistent interest in broader ecological themes such as wildlife and habitat conservation.</p>

   <img src="{{site.baseurl}}/assets/images/wordcloud_1.svg" alt="Wordcloud Comments with Negative Emotions">